Dr. Jekyll and Ms. Hyde

-Helen then has a private meeting with Dubois and Mintz presenting "Indulge", a perfume she stole from Richard.
-She simultaneously fondles both men's crotches with her hosed feet to get their approval for Indulge.
-Helen then makes two videotapes, revealing to Richard that she intends to take over his body completely.
-Richard tries to get her fired by stripping naked in his office and writing obscene comments on his nude body, but miscalculates the transformation time which causes him not to transform, and Richard winds up getting fired.
-Helen also intercepts a call from Pete, who intends to prove that she stole his work; pretending to be a stranded driver and electrocutes him.

-Sarah is finally convinced when Richard shows her security footage of his first transformation.
-He manages to concoct a new formula to get rid of Helen for good, but Sarah must administer it once he transforms.
-To avoid letting her escape, Richard handcuffs his hands and straps his feet to a bed.
-Sarah only manages to administer part of the formula before Helen escapes to attend Indulge's launch party.

-Sarah follows Helen into the party and realizes that the formula is gradually changing her back into Richard.
-Once Helen goes up to celebrate the success of her new perfume, Sarah injects her with the remaining formula.
-Richard is restored to normal and gives a speech to his colleagues, admitting that he was really Helen but claiming that he needed to become a woman to understand them.
-His boss then hires him back, with a promotion and some vacation time so he can recover.
-Richard then walks out of the party with Sarah.

-Cast
+It stars Sean Young, Tim Daly, and Lysette Anthony.
+This marked the second collaboration between Young and Daly after both previously starring in the 1994 TV movie Witness to the Execution.

 Reception

 The film received a 14% "rotten" rating on Rotten Tomatoes.

-The film was nominated for three Razzie Awards including Worst Actress for Sean Young, Worst Remake or Sequel and Worst Screen Couple for Daly and Young.
+The film was nominated for three Razzie Awards, including Worst Actress for Young, Worst Remake or Sequel, and Worst Screen Couple for Daly and Young.
 It was also nominated for Most Painfully Unfunny Comedy at the 1995 Stinkers Bad Movie Awards.

 "At an age when she should be hitting her stride", wrote film critic Mick LaSalle, "she is already parodying herself – parodying her public image, of all things, not her screen image...It's just possible that schlock is Young's natural element and roles like this her true calling".
 Hugo Davenport in The Daily Telegraph said, "Apart from being a travesty of Stevenson, it is so crass, witless and misogynistic that it makes Confessions of a Window Cleaner look like Dostoevsky".

 A review from The Austin Chronicle summarized the film by saying, "Overall, this PG-13 bore is neither crass enough nor intelligent enough to hold anyone's attention."

-Home media

 After its theatrical run, HBO Video released the film onto VHS and Laserdisc.
 It was released on DVD in 2004.